Australia’s tour of India: Ashwin returns for India; Kohli, Rohit rested for first two ODIs

 For third ODI: Rohit Sharma (C), Hardik Pandya, Shubman Gill, Virat Kohli, Shreyas Iyer, Ishan Kishan, KL Rahul, Suryakumar Yadav, Ravindra Jadeja, Axar Patel, Shardul Thakur, Jasprit Bumrah, Mohd.
 Shami, Mohd.
 Siraj, Kuldeep Yadav, Washington Sundar, R Ashwin

-On resting Sharma, Kohli and Yadav, Agarkar said, “The guys need a mental break more than a physical one.
+On resting players for the first ODI, Agarkar said, “The guys need a mental break more than a physical one.
 It gives us a chance to play some of the guys that are on the outside.
 If we did not have a lot of cricket at the Asia Cup, we would have thought about playing the players.”

 The pace battery consisting of Jasprit Bumrah, Mohammad Siraj, Mohammad Shami and Shardul Thakur delivered impressive performances at the Asia Cup and remain unchanged for the home series against Australia.

 Meanwhile Australia saw the return of several senior players in the squad.
-Steve Smith and the regular captain Pat Cummins were recovering from wrist injury, Mitchell Starc was experiencing groin and shoulder pain after returning from England.
+Steve Smith and regular captain Pat Cummins were recovering from wrist injury, Mitchell Starc was experiencing groin and shoulder pain after returning from England.

 Additionally, Glenn Maxwell rejoins the team after missing the series in South Africa due to an ankle injury and the birth of his child.

 However, Travis Head, who fractured his hand against South Africa in the fourth ODI, will miss the series.
 His participation in the first half of the World Cup is also in doubt.